jariarkko/arch-model-t/observations.md

 Browsers themselves or services used by the browser can also become a potential source of tracking users.
-For instance, the URL/search bar service may leak information about the user's actions to a search provider.
+For instance, the URL/search bar service may leak information about the user's actions to a search provider via an "autocomplete" feature. {{Leith2020}}

-Tracking through users' DNS queries is also a danger.
-This may happen by directly observing the cleartext DNS traffic, but this is preventable via DNS protocols that are secured end-to-end.
-But DNS queries are also seen by the used DNS recursive resolver service, which may accidentally or otherwise track the users' activities.
+Tracking through users' IP addresses or DNS queries is also a danger.
+This may happen by directly observing the cleartext IP or DNS traffic, though DNS tracking may be preventable via DNS protocols that are secured end-to-end.
+But the DNS queries are also (by definition) seen by the used DNS recursive resolver service, which may accidentally or otherwise track the users' activities.
 This is particularly problematic if a large number of users employ either a commonly used ISP service or an Internet-based resolver service {{I-D.arkko-arch-infrastructure-centralisation}}.
+In contrast, use of a DNS recursive that sees little traffic could equally be used for tracking.
+Similarly, other applications, such an mail or instant messaging protocols, that can carry HTML content can be integrated with web tracking.
+(See {{webbug}}.)

 #### Web site policy deception